 While any real estate market can fluctuate drastically, a real estate agent who has amassed the necessary financial resources and industry contacts is positioned to start a real estate brokerage business that can be profitable.
 The process of starting a real estate brokerage business involves a significant amount of training, licensing with the state, and required coursework.
 As such, this process usually takes between two and four years.

 A common characteristic found in real estate professionals who form a real estate brokerage business is an entrepreneurial spirit.
 As a real estate broker, you likely entered the real estate business because you find enjoyment in working for yourself.
 More specifically, you enjoy the freedom of creating your own business model and having a flexible schedule that allows you to create your own niche.

 The real estate brokerage business affords many benefits, including increased cash flow, better tax benefits, and treatment, as well as asset appreciation.
 The leap from real estate employee to real estate entrepreneur will allow you to exert greater control over your work product, which is certainly one of the largest advantages of the real estate investor life.
 That said, you must educate yourself in the real estate brokerage business prior to investing your capital.

 If you need help understanding how to start a real estate business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts the top 5-percent of attorneys to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.